Unified equation for massless spin fields and new definitions of key spin coefficients: Unified equation based on new spin coefficient definitions

 Decoupled gravitational equations ($s=2$) [3] are given by

 Here $J_{0}$, $J_{4}$, $T_{0}$ and $T_{4}$ are the source terms; and the ``$\pi$'' on the right-hand side of Eqs.
 (3.5) and (3.7) is the constant Pi.
-We use $p$ to represent the spin weight (note that $p=\pm s$).
-In each pair of equations from (3.4) to (3.7), the first equation is for the spin states of $p=s$, while the other one is for $p=-s$.
+We use $p$ to represent the spin weight.
+In each pair of equations from (3.4) to (3.7), the first equation is for the spin weight of $p=s$, while the other one is for $p=-s$.